the-events-calendar/the-events-calendar/readme.txt

 = [5.16.4] TBD =

-* Fix - Ensure date formats are escaped on properly when they contain slashes.
+* Fix - Ensure date formats are escaped properly when they contain slashes.
 [ECP-1136]
-* Tweak - Update the calandar print design.
+* Tweak - Update the calendar print design.
 [TEC-4425]

 = [5.16.3.1] 2022-07-21 =